JueK3y-Prv/Project-TypeError/README.md

 The process of the site is divided into 4 points.
 - Planning
 - Design phase
-- Creation of the website (frontend)
+- Creation of the website (frontend - static website)
-- Linking the site with backend
+- Linking the site with backend (dynamic website)

 The project is currently in the early phase of "Creation of the website".
 <br>At the moment there are 4 web pages.
 These are Index and 404 for both languages